stelzinga/MF/Management_Framework-Appendix.md

 2. As mentioned above, it is possible to construe a Decision for a Proposal to merely agree on Information provided.

 ### Committee Topics
 Proposals presented for approval relate to one or more Topics.
-Conceptually, a Topic is either concerned with Management, Business Functions, or Operations (Run of Production, Change of Production) or a combination of these.
-It can concern the *result* of Run/Change, the *manner* in which Run/Change are conducted or the manner in which Management with the aid of Business Functions drives and oversees both.
+Conceptually, a Topic is either concerned with Management, Business Functions, or Processes (Run of Production, Change of Production), Results or a combination of these.
+It can thus concern the *result* of Run/Change, the *manner* in which Run/Change are conducted or the manner in which Management with the aid of Business Functions drives and oversees both.
-As a Committee concerns recurring meetings, the Topics themselves are often recurring as well.
+Because a Committee concerns a recurring meeting, the Topics themselves are often recurring as well.
 If a Topic is not recurring it is an ad-hoc Topic (which could be an action point of a previous meeting).
 The list of Topics for each meeting are reflected in the Committee's *Agenda*.
 To illustrate what Topics could include:
 - Finances of a company (income statement, balance sheet, audit financial statement, budget review, ...)
 - Projects (scope, progress versus plan, cost versus plan, ...)